cristianglezm/FlowerEvolver-WASM/README.md

 [![NPM Version](https://img.shields.io/npm/v/%40cristianglezm%2Fflower-evolver-wasm?logo=npm)](https://www.npmjs.com/package/@cristianglezm/flower-evolver-wasm)
 [![GitHub package.json version (branch)](https://img.shields.io/github/package-json/v/cristianglezm/flowerEvolver-wasm/master?logo=github)](https://github.com/cristianglezm/FlowerEvolver-WASM/pkgs/npm/flower-evolver-wasm)

-Adapted Flower Evolver code from [EcoSystem](https://github.com/cristianglezm/EcoSystem.git) to use it in the browser without needing a backend.
+Adapted Flower Evolver code from [EcoSystem](https://github.com/cristianglezm/EcoSystem.git) to be able to make, mutate, reproduce flowers in the browser without needing a backend.

 check the website [here](https://cristianglezm.github.io/FlowerEvolver-WASM/)

 > [!IMPORTANT]
 > You will need to have a canvas object with id="canvas" to use the wasm functions
 > or if you're running the wasm module inside a web worker you will need
-> to initialize at the start: self.canvas = e.data.canvas
+> to initialize at the start: self.canvas = new OffscreenCanvas(radius * 2, radius * 3);

 ## Building

 You will need [emsdk](https://github.com/emscripten-core/emsdk) to build [JsonBox](https://github.com/cristianglezm/JsonBox) and [EvoAI](https://github.com/cristianglezm/EvoAI)

+set FE_EXPORT=TRUE if using modules.

 ```bash
 	git clone https://github.com/emscripten-core/emsdk.git